 Jaarboekwysigings ten opsigte van die …-program/Changes to Calendar regarding the …programme

-Bachelor of Science in Physiotherapy (BScPhysio)
+Bachelor of Science in Physiotherapy (BSc Physiotherapy)

 Specific admission requirements

 For admission to the four-year BSc in Physiotherapy degree programme (mainstream and

 extended degree programme), a student shall hold the National Senior Certificate (NSC) with university admission, endorsed by Umalusi, or an equivalent qualification with an aggregate of at least 60% (level 5), and with at least 50% (level 4) for Mathematics, as well as Physical Sciences and Life Sciences.
 Prospective students are strongly advised to include Afrikaans as a subject for the NSC examination.
 Refer also to the selection guidelines at: